Student Spotlight: Angela Ulloa

 “Saturdays and Sundays are the days for the kids.
 They get to direct how we play that day for healthy bonding, whether it’s jumping in mud puddles or building train tracks.
 I also tried to do that for 15 minutes every day,” she said.
 “As soon as I got to school, I stayed until my homework was as done as it could get.
 I would register for classes as soon as I could so I could put together a schedule that required me to be at school the least amount of days, even at the expense of longer class periods.
 That made it possible to have a family life outside of class without affecting my grades.”

-In spring 2011, Ulloa earned her Associate Degree in Engineering Studies and transferred to the University of Illinois at Chicago to pursue a bachelor's degree in mechanical engineering.
-Her goal is to use technology to change car engines and produce a vehicle that's both esthetically pleasing and incredibly efficient.
+Ulloa earned her Associate in Engineering Studies degree and transferred to the University of Illinois at Chicago to pursue a bachelor’s degree in mechanical engineering.
+She became a member of Pi Tau Sigma, the Mechanical Engineering Honor Society at UIC.

-She's thankful to College of DuPage for providing a high-quality education and urges others to take the plunge into education.
+Ulloa is thankful to College of DuPage for providing a high-quality education and knows her degree has made her marketable in many ways.
+She urges others to take the plunge into education.

-"I want to offer a message of hope: Anyone can do anything they want if they only put their mind to it," she said.
-"I did and you can, too."
+“I want to offer a message of hope: Anyone can do anything they want if they only put their mind to it,” she said.
+“I did and you can, too.
+I am now able to give my kids the life I hoped I could.
+Don’t ever give up on your dreams and they won’t give up on you!”